longhorn/website/content/docs/1.5.0/snapshots-and-backups/backup-and-restore/set-backup-target.md

     azblob://[your-container-name]@[endpoint-suffix]/my-path/
     ```

-   - If you've not set `<endpoint-suffix>` in the URL, default endpoint suffix will be `core.windows.net`.
+   - If you set `<endpoint-suffix>` in the URL, the default endpoint suffix will be `core.windows.net`.
    - If you set `AZBLOB_ENDPOINT` in the secret, Longhorn will use `AZBLOB_ENDPOINT` as your storage URL, and `<endpoint-suffix>` will not be used even if it has been set.

 2. Set **Backup Target Credential Secret**